 SafeTS models a sizeable fragment of Safe TypeScript including erased types, primitive types, structural objects, and nominal classes and interfaces.
-In this section we define the SafeTS syntax, a type system, and dynamic semantics.
+In this section we define the SafeTS syntax, type system, and dynamic semantics.
 We model compilation as a translation from SafeTS to itself that inserts dynamic type checks.
-Due to space constraints, we cover only the subset of SafeTS without classes and interfaces; the full paper gives full details.
+Due to space constraints, we cover only the subset of SafeTS without classes and interfaces; full details can be found in the technical report (Rastogi et al. 2014).
 The following section (§4) outlines the parts of SafeTS omitted here, and informally explains how our implementation extends SafeTS to all of Safe TypeScript.

-Our main results are expressed as a weak forward-simulation (meaning that runtime checks do not alter the behavior of well-typed programs, except when a dynamic type-safety violation is detected) and an information-hiding theorem (letting programmers build robust abstractions despite JavaScript dynamic features).
+Our main results are expressed as a weak forward-simulation (meaning that runtime checks do not alter the behavior of well-typed programs, except when a dynamic type safety violation is detected) and an information-hiding theorem (letting programmers build robust abstractions despite JavaScript's dynamic features).

-3.1 Syntax.
-The syntax for SafeTS is as follows.
+3.1 Syntax

+The syntax for SafeTS is given above.
 We stratify types into those that may be used dynamically and those that may be erased.
-Dynamic types t include primitive types c, any, and structural object types $\{M; F\}$ where F is a sequence of field names f and their types τ and M is a sequence of method names m and their method types t written t written pected in TypeScript, methods also take an implicit this argument with the type of the enclosing object.)
+Dynamic types t include primitive types c, any, and structural object types $\{M; F\}$ where F is a sequence of field names f and their types $\tau$ and M is a sequence of method names m and their method types f written f written f and their method types f written f written f and their method types f written f written f and their method types f written f written f and their method types f written f written f and f written f and f written f are supported by the enclosing object.

 Like JavaScript, SafeTS separates expressions from statements.
-Expressions include values v, structural object literals, static and dynamic field projections, static and dynamic method calls, and type casts.
-The metavariable RT ranges over the functions (with expression or type arguments) we use to instrument compiled programs, modeled as primitives in SafeTS.
+Expressions include values v, literals, static and dynamic field projections, static and dynamic method calls, and type casts.
+The form $RT(\overline{e \mid \tau})$ ranges over the runtime functions (with several expression or type arguments) used to instrument compiled programs, modeled as primitives in SafeTS.
 As such, the RT form is excluded from source programs.

-Values include memory locations l , variables x (including the distinguished variable this), and literals, ranged over by the metavariable c_t .
-To reflect their primitive RTTI provided by JavaScript (and returned by typeof), we may subscript literals with their type, writing, e.g., undefined_void.
-Object literals are sequences of explicitly-typed method and field definitions.
+Values include memory locations $\ell$ , variables x (including the distinguished variable this), and literals, ranged over by the metavariable $c_t$ .
+To reflect their primitive RTTI provided by JavaScript (and returned by typeof), we may subscript literals with their type, writing, e.g., undefined\void.
+Object literals are sequences of explicitly typed method and field definitions.
 (In our implementation, those types are first inferred by the TypeScript compiler, as shown in Figure 1.)
-Method definitions are written $m(\overline{x_i};\overline{\tau_i}):\tau\{s; \text{return }e\}$.
+Method definitions are written $m(\overline{x_i : \tau_i}) : \tau \{s; \text{return } e\}$ .
 For simplicity, method bodies consist of a statement s and a return expression e; void-returning methods return undefined.
-Field definitions are written $f:\tau$ e where τ is the type inferred by TypeScript and is not concrete syntax.
+Field definitions are written $f :{\tau} e$ where $\tau$ is the type inferred by TypeScript and is not concrete syntax.

 Statements include expressions, skip, sequences, typed variable definitions, variable assignments, and static & dynamic field assignments.
-Conditional statements and loops are trivial, so we relegate them to the supplement.
+Conditional statements and loops are trivial, so we relegate them to the full technical report.

 Like TypeScript, SafeTS models functions as objects with a single method named call.
-Thus, functions in concrete syntax function $(\overline{x_i:t_i}):t$ $\{s; \text{ return } e\}$ become $\{\text{call}(\overline{x_i:t_i}):t$ $\{s; \text{ return } e\}\}$ and function calls $e(\overline{e_i})$ become $e.\text{call}(\overline{e_i})$.
+Thus, functions in concrete syntax function $(\overline{x_i:t_i})$ :t $\{s; \text{ return } e\}$ become $\{\text{call}(\overline{x_i:t_i})$ :t $\{s; \text{ return } e\}\}$ and function calls $e(\overline{e_i})$ become $e.\text{call}(\overline{e_i})$ .